ktbg/connoisseur/README.md

 #### MVP

+- Random selection of public domain works rendered on page load
 - Allow users to search by department
 - Render works in the public domain from the selected department on the page with artist and year visible